aaronkurz/hitl-ab-bpm/api-tests/README.md

 You can run the API-Tests both locally and "on the pipeline" via Github Actions.

+One **thing to note** is, that there is a _slim_ chance of false negatives.
+This is because the process simulations we use for the tests as well as the reinforcement learning agent are non-deterministic.
+The tests are written in a way that minimizes this chance, but the possibility still exists.
+So sometimes, if a test it not passing, try re-running it!

 ### Locally

 To run the pipeline locally, make sure that you build and run the docker containers of the backend, frontend, camunda